modm-io/modm/src/modm/architecture/interface/assert.md

 When an assertion fails, the runtime calls any number of user-defined handlers, registered using `MODM_ASSERTION_HANDLER(handler)`.
-The handlers must return a `modm::Abandonment` value, specifing whether they want to continue with the execution with `Abandonment::Ignore`, or abandon execution with `Abandonment::Fail` leading to a call to `modm_abandon(info)`, or delegate the decision with `Abandonment::DontCare`.
+The handlers must return a `modm::Abandonment` value, specifying whether they want to continue with the execution with `Abandonment::Ignore`, or abandon execution with `Abandonment::Fail` leading to a call to `modm_abandon(info)`, or delegate the decision with `Abandonment::DontCare`.